Around the Fur

-Around the Fur is the second studio album by American alternative metal band Deftones, released on October 28, 1997, by Maverick Records.
+Around the Fur is the second studio album by the American alternative metal band Deftones, released on October 28, 1997, through Maverick Records.
 The songs "My Own Summer (Shove It)" and "Be Quiet and Drive (Far Away)" were released as singles with accompanying music videos.
-The album was certified Gold by the RIAA in June 1999, and was eventually certified Platinum in 2011.
+The album was certified Gold by the RIAA in 1999, and then Platinum in 2011.